Quicksticks-oss/LFAI-LLM/README.md

 ```

 ### Training Simple LFAI V2
-All training settings can be set in the TRAIN_SETTINGS.py script.
-The main settings you want to pay attention to are TEXT_DATASET and max_iters.
+All training settings can be set in the `TRAIN_SETTINGS.py` script.
+The main settings you want to pay attention to are `TEXT_DATASET` and `max_iters`.

-TEXT_DATASET is the file path that contains all of yor utf-8 or ascii text.
-This could be for example Tiny Shakespeare.
+`TEXT_DATASET` is the file path that contains all of yor utf-8 or ascii text.
+This could be for example [Tiny Shakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt).
-max_iters is how many itterations through the dataset you would like to run.
-I would reccoment setting this to a variable like 5000 if you have a lower teir GPU or CPU but if you have a high teir GPU I would set it to 25000 or 50000.
+`max_iters` is how many itterations through the dataset you would like to run.
+I would reccoment setting this to a variable like `5000` if you have a lower teir GPU or CPU but if you have a high teir GPU I would set it to `25000` or `50000`.

 ### Finetuning V2
-If you want to finetune a dataset all you need to do is set FINETUNE to True and set LOAD_FILE to the model you want to finetune.
+If you want to finetune a dataset all you need to do is set `FINETUNE` to `True` and set `LOAD_FILE` to the model you want to finetune.

 ## Roadmap